-Ingrid Sundberg is a young adult writer and illustrator, who earned her MFA in writing for children and young adults at the Vermont College of Fine Arts.
-She also has a second MFA in screenwriting from Chapman University.
-She is represented by Melissa Sarver at Folio Literary Agency.
+She earned her MFA in writing for children and young adults at the Vermont College of Fine Arts, and has a second MFA in screenwriting from Chapman University.
+She is represented by Melissa Sarver White at Folio Literary Agency.
 It is not uncommon to find Ingrid attending workshops and seminars, writing essays on craft, or reading like a mad-woman (not to mention writing).
 You never stop learning!
 She created this blog to share what she has learned with fellow aspiring writers and artists.

 A Brief History of Ingrid